Framing Techniques and Options

 2. Once the ink is dry (overnight), the print is rolled with a water-based polymer print varnish.
 This material is a marvel because it is environmentally friendly, dries clear, will not yellow or crack, provides UV light protection and can even be wiped with a damp cloth to remove dust or fingerprints from the surface of the image.
 According to Wilhelm Imaging research, prints made with Epson archival inks and papers and coated with this kind of varnish have permanence ratings similar to those protected with UV-filtering glass, all more than 100 years if kept out of direct sunlight.
 This coating is like the clear varnish that is often added to paintings, both to protect the paint itself and to enhance its color.
 The coated prints are again left to dry overnight.

-3. Next, the prints are laminated to a thin sheet of clear acrylic using a permanent adhesive that is pH neutral once dry.
-One of the surprise benefits to using acrylic is that once mounted in a frame, its edges refract the color of whatever frame it's mounted in, so they really disappear.
+3. Next, the prints are laminated to a sheet of acid-free mat board using a permanent adhesive that is pH neutral.
 The idea is to have the laminate layer be as invisible as possible while also giving the edge of the print more rigidity and protection.
 After the lamination is done, the print is trimmed to remove only the white border around the image.
 Last, I use a very sharp file to round the corners slightly so they won't catch on dust cloths.

 4. Frame Finishes: I currently use three different molding finishes, all with the same dimensions as the natural maple frame shown here.
 Additional options are white maple and ebonized (black) walnut.
 All are true hardwoods with visible grain, not gesso-coated.
 They are 2" deep (1 5/8” float depth) with a 3/16” edge profile.
 The inside of the frame, the part below the print, is more than 1 1/2” wide so that so neither the inside edge of the frame nor the mounting hardware is visible behind the print.
 As you'll in the quote request form, custom moldings are available.